amenadiel/google-maps-documentation/docs/Data.Polygon.md

 google.maps.Data.Polygon class

 A Polygon geometry contains a number of Data.LinearRings.
-The first linear-ring must be the polygon exterior boundary, and subsequent linear-rings must be interior boundaries or "holes".
+The first linear-ring must be the polygon exterior boundary and subsequent linear-rings must be interior boundaries, also known as holes.
+See the [sample polygon with a hole](https://developers.google.com/maps/documentation/javascript/examples/layer-data-polygon).

 This class extends [Data.Geometry](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/Data.Geometry.md).